-In 1999, Albert Einstein was named Time's Person of the Century.
-The father of special and general relativity, Einstein's theories introduced concepts that would help make dozens of modern technologies possible.
-"I have no special talents," Einstein was quoted saying.
-"I am only passionately curious."
+In 1999, Albert Einstein was named TIME’s Person of the Century.
+The father of special and general relativity, Einstein’s theories introduced concepts that would help make dozens of modern technologies possible.
+“I have no special talents,” Einstein once said, “I am only passionately curious.”
 Here are some facts about the physicist who gave us wild hair and E=MC^2.

 1. When Albert Einstein was born, his misshapen head terrified the room.

-On March 14, 1879, baby Einstein emerged with a "swollen, misshapen head and a grossly overweight body," according to Denis Brian's book, Einstein: A Life.
+On March 14, 1879, baby Einstein emerged with a “swollen, misshapen head and a grossly overweight body,” according to Denis Brian’s book, Einstein: A Life.
 When she got a look at him later, his grandmother was terrified of the chunky child.
 She screamed, “Much too fat!
-Much too fat!"
+Much too fat!”
 Thankfully, Albert would eventually grow into his body.
-(However, he did have trouble developing in other arenas: He supposedly wouldn't start speaking until the age of 2.)
+(However, he did have trouble developing in other arenas: He supposedly didn’t start speaking until the age of 2.)

-2. As a child, Albert Einstein was the king of throwing temper tantrums.
+2. As a child, he was the king of throwing temper tantrums.

 The young genius had a habit of throwing objects whenever he was displeased; once, a frustrated Einstein even threw a chair at his teacher.
 The 5-year-old enjoyed bombarding his tutors and family members: His sister Maja, who was often conked in the head by Einstein’s fusillades, later quipped, “It takes a sound skull to be the sister of an intellectual.”